-How to make Ghee or Clarified Butter
+How to make Ghee or Clarified Butter?
+(Ghee Recipe)

 Homemade Ghee or Clarified Butter is the most satisfying food that one can eat.
 It can be made by the simplest ingredient available today i.e. milk.
 Milk when utilized to it’s whole potential is a rich source of may essential vitamins and minerals.